 DEFINITIONS 4

 ADMINISTRATIVE CONDITIONS 5

-Obligation To Minimise Harm To The Environment
+Obligation To Minimise Harm To The Environment 5

-Terms Of Approval
+Terms Of Approval 5

 Limits On Approval

 Surrender Of Consents

 Structural Adequacy

-Demolition 5
+Demolition

-Operation Of Plant And Equipment 5
+Operation Of Plant And Equipment

 Identification Of Boundaries

 Section 94 Contributions 6

 SPECIFIC ENVIRONMENTAL CONDITIONS 7

-Noise 7
+Noise

-Blasting And Vibration 8
+Blasting And Vibration

 Air Quality

 Meteorological Monitoring

-Flora And Fauna
+Flora And Fauna Surface Water

-Surface Water

 Visual Impact

 Traffic And Transport

+Waste Management

 Bushfire Management

 Production Data

 Rehabilitation

 Quarry Closure Plan

 ENVIRONMENTAL MANAGEMENT, MONITORING, AUDITING AND REPORTING

 Environmental Management Strategy

-Environmental Monitoring Program 14
+Environmental Monitoring Program

 Annual Reporting

 Independent Environmental Audit

-Community Consultative Committee 15
+Community Consultative Committee

-APPENDIX 1: STAGE 1 AND STAGE 2 QUARRY OPERATIONS 16
+APPENDIX 1: STAGE 1 AND STAGE 2 QUARRY OPERATIONS

 APPENDIX 2: CONSERVATION OFFSET AREA 17

-APPENDIX 3: DISPUTE RESOLUTION PROCESS 18
+APPENDIX 3: DISPUTE RESOLUTION PROCESS

-DEFINITIONS

-AEMR Annual Environmental Management Report Hunter Quarries Pty Limited, or its successors Applicant

-Building Code of Australia BCA

-CCC Community Consultative Committee

-Council Great Lakes Shire Council Development Application DA

-Day is defined as the period from 7am to 6pm on Day

-Monday to Saturday, and 8am to 6pm on Sundays and

-Public Holidays

-DEC Department of Environment and Conservation

-Department of Infrastructure, Planning and Natural Department

-Resources

-Director-General Director-General of the Department of Infrastructure,

-Planning and Natural Resources, or delegate

-DPI Department of Primary Industry

-EIS Environmental Impact Statement titled 'Environmental Impact by Asquith and deWitt Pty Ltd

-Statement to accompany a State Significant Development Application for an existing Hard Rock Quarry, Property: Lot 21 DP 1024341 and Lot 11 DP 1024564, Pacific Highway, Karuah', Volumes 1, 2 & 3, dated October 2004 and prepared

-EP&A Act Environmental Planning and Assessment Act 1979

-EP&A Regulation Environmental Planning and Assessment Regulation

-EPL Environment Protection License

-Evenina Evening is defined as the period from 6pm to 10pm

-General Terms of Approval GTA

-Minister for Infrastructure and Planning, or delegate Minister Night is defined as the period from 10pm to 7am on Night and Public Holidays

-Monday to Saturday, and 10pm to 8am on Sundays

-POEO Act Protection of the Environment Operations Act 1997

-Privately owned land Land not owned by the Applicant or its related companies or where a private agreement does not exist between the Applicant and the land owner

-As defined in the NSW Industrial Noise Policy (EPA 2000) Receiver Land to which the DA applies (Lot 21 DP 1024341, Lot Site

-11 DP 1024564 & Lot 12 DP 1024564)

-Stage 1

-Existing quarry operation approved by Great Lakes Shire Council on 11 November 1997 (DA 302/97) including the 'Karuah Red quarry' site, as marked on the map in Appendix 1.

-Stage 2 Proposed quarry extension as marked on the map in

-Appendix 1.
+DEFINITIONS AEMR Applicant BCA CCC Council DA Annual Environmental Management Report Hunter Quarries Pty Limited, or its successors Building Code of Australia Community Consultative Committee Great Lakes Shire Council Development Application Day Day is defined as the period from 7am to 6pm on Monday to Saturday, and 8am to 6pm on Sundays and Public Holidays DEC Department Department of Environment and Conservation Department of Infrastructure, Planning and Natural Resources Director-General DPI Director-General of the Department of Infrastructure, Planning and Natural Resources, or delegate Department of Primary Industry EIS Environmental Impact Statement titled 'Environmental Impact Statement to accompany a State Significant Development Application for an existing Hard Rock Quarry, Property: Lot 21 DP 1024341 and Lot 11 DP 1024564, Pacific Highway, Karuah', Volumes 1, 2 & 3, dated October 2004 and prepared by Asguith and deWitt Pty Ltd EP&A Act EP&A Regulation Environmental Planning and Assessment Act 1979 Environmental Planning and Assessment Regulation 2000 EPL Evening Environment Protection License Evening is defined as the period from 6pm to 10pm GTA General Terms of Approval Minister Night Minister for Infrastructure and Planning, or delegate Night is defined as the period from 10pm to 7am on Monday to Saturday, and 10pm to 8am on Sundays and Public Holidays POEO Act Privately owned land Protection of the Environment Operations Act 1997 Land not owned by the Applicant or its related companies or where a private agreement does not exist between the Applicant and the land owner Receiver Site As defined in the NSW Industrial Noise Policy (EPA 2000) Land to which the DA applies (Lot 21 DP 1024341, Lot 11 DP 1024564 & Lot 12 DP 1024564) Stage 1 Existing quarry operation approved by Great Lakes Shire Council on 11 November 1997 (DA 302/97) including the 'Karuah Red quarry' site, as marked on the map in Appendix 1.
+Stage 2 Proposed quarry extension as marked on the map in Appendix 1.